-To send a copy of the server's bootstrap report to a specific printer, run nwadmin and choose Groups from the Customize menu.
+To send a copy of the server's bootstrap report to a NetWorker server's printer, run nwadmin and choose Groups from the Customize menu.
 In the Groups window, choose Details from the View menu, or choose "expert mode" (for Windows NT®).
 Enter the designated name of the printer in the printer attribute for the group.
-Refer to the IRIX NetWorker Administrator's Guide and the nwadmin(1M) reference page for more details on using the "view details" or "expert mode" options.
+Refer to the IRIX NetWorker Administrator's Guide and the nwadmin(1M) reference page (or NT cluhelp) for more details on using the "view details" or "expert mode" options.